Fall Prevention Tips for Seniors

 Out of those falls, about one in five results in a severe injury, like a broken hip or traumatic brain injury.
 Nearly 3 million older adults are treated in emergency rooms for fall injuries each year, with 800,000 being hospitalized for follow-up monitoring, surgery, or pain management after a fall.

-You might be wondering why all of these seniors are falling in the first place.
+The number of falls, and injuries from falls, increases significantly for adults over the age of 65.
+Why?
 The answer is complex and can vary from person to person, home to home, and situation to situation.
 However, common causes of falls in seniors can include:

 • Decreased vision and inability to see flooring transitions or steps throughout the home